ErasmusMC-Bioinformatics/AMR-Galaxy-workflows/docs/index.md

 1. Log in or register at the Galaxy server of your choice (e.g. [Galaxy EU](https://usegalaxy.eu))
-2. Copy the URL of the workflow from the table above (or download the file to your computer)
+2. Copy the URL of the page that appears when you click “Latest” in the table above.
 3. Follow the [instructions to import the workflow into Galaxy](https://training.galaxyproject.org/training-material/faqs/galaxy/workflows_import.html)